promptconf/promptconf.github.io/_pages/proposals.md

 - Take us through the dramatic and intriguing story of Android’s nullColumnHack.
 - Talk about how CSS Grid changed your life.
 - Tell us about your spike on using Swift extensions to replace to the Massive View Controller once - and for all.
+- Draw lessons from history on how to design for accessibility

 We’ll assemble about 150 equally excitable colleagues who can’t wait to hear your amazing story.